Lohtamia: History

-Lohtamia Rajputs were an important ruling family in Mithila.
+Lohtamia Rajputs became an important ruling family in Mithila in the 18th century.

-They migrated to Rajnagar and occupied multiple villages in the area with all Lohtamias claiming descent from a common ancestor.
-During the 17th century, they occupied a fort known as Rajnagar garh, the remains of which are still visible today.
+They captured Rajnagar and occupied multiple villages in the area with all Lohtamias claiming descent from a common ancestor.
+During the 17th century, they occupied a fort known as Rajnagar garh, the remains of which are still visible today establishing their own small regional militancy.
 Elders from the community state that they engaged in territorial disputes with other Rajput lineages including the Rajas of Dumraon.

 Rajnagar developed into a minor chiefdom that was heavily militarised and the Lohtamia zamindars dominated life in the region however by the British-era, many Lohtamias lost their dominance due to continuous disputes with other Rajput clans and neighbouring castes.

-The Lohtamia tradition traces the community's ancestry to four brothers who migrated from Rajasthan around five hundred years ago.